functionaldata/tPACE/ISSUE_TEMPLATE.md

 If you are having a general question about using `fdapace` or its design:

-- Email us at first instance; this is not a Q&A forum. :D
+- Email us at first instance; we are eager to help new users of fdapace. :D